 The Future of Big Data

 What is the future of so-called ‘Big Data’?
-Big data is defined as being characterized by a large volume of information being (or able to be) analyzed by computers in an effort to comprehend human behavioral patterns.
+Big data is a large volume of information under analysis by computers in an effort to comprehend human behavioral patterns.
 More often than not, the behaviors that are being observed and studied are related to either spending or voting.

 I spent over a decade of my career as a data analyst so here are my predictions.
 Come along with me and we’ll go to ten years from now.

 Have you ever struck up a conversation with a stranger on an airplane?
 If so, then at some point, you might have compared what you paid for airfare.
 For your trip to, say, Albuquerque, you might have paid $450.
 Your seatmate might have paid $250.

 The people in the two-seater across the aisle from you might have paid via frequent flyer miles, and they may have gotten those points via flights that cost $1,000 or as low as $100.
 What’s going on here?

 Everybody on the airplane is subject to what’s called ‘first degree price discrimination‘, which, according to Adam Ozimek of Forbes, “involves charging every individual customer a price based on their individual willingness to pay.”